upxnoops/RE-Toolkit/README.md

 -----
 Reverse Engineering toolkit is a open-source toolset that helps reverse engineers, malware analysts and incident responders to perform advance code analysis using debuggers, disassemblers, decompilers etc.

-#### The toolkit should be instaled on the investigator workstation.
+#### The toolkit should be instaled on the investigator workstation!!

 The tool kit consists of:
 *